natmsaenz/ParsingBot/README.md

 # ParsingBot

-This project was created for Bosch México Audio triage team.
+This project was created for Bosch México Audio Americas team.
 With different modules in it, it will help us to:

 -Decompress files into an specific path.